wyang342/http-server-one/README.md

 Accept: */*
 ```

-Based off of the URN, we want to be able to route the user to different pages.
-Your job is to parse the request and get the URN.
-If the URN is `/`, respond with 'Hello World'.
-If the URN is `/time`, respond with the current time.
+Based off of the URI, we want to be able to route the user to different pages.
+Your job is to parse the request and get the URI.
+If the URI is `/`, respond with 'Hello World'.
+If the URI is `/time`, respond with the current time.

 ## Release 3 - Decoupling our code
 At this point we are not doing a great job of separating our concerns (i.e., following the single responsibility principle).
 Our server should just be in charge of getting a request and serving up a response.
 Let's create a `Request` class to handle parsing our request to make it easier to handle.